From closed to open strings: the tensionless route in Kalb-Ramond background and noncommutativity: Generalized induced vacuum condition in the presence of a uniform -field

 \subsection{Bogoliubov generator}

 Now, let us review the analysis of the transition from closed to open string in \cite{Bagchi:2019cay}.
 The transition from closed to open string can be understood through a Bogoliubov transformation on the worldsheet.
-Specifically, the relation between the original closed string oscillators $C_n^\mu$ and the new open string-like modes $\alpha_n^\mu$ is given by
+Specifically, the relation between the tensionless closed string oscillators $C_n^\mu$ and the tensile closed string oscillators $\alpha_n^\mu$ is given by